Reborn in the USA: Inside a citizenship ceremony

 "School -- that's all my motivation," she said.
 "My number one [reason] is education."

 Domingo Gallardo, on the other hand, came for love.
-He immigrated from Spain about eight years ago to be with his wife Esther, an American citizen.
+He emigrated from Spain about eight years ago to be with his wife Esther, an American citizen.

 The birth of their first child nine months ago was the moment he knew it was time for him to become a US citizen, too.

-After the oath, the pledge of allegiance, and a soulful rendition of "America the Beautiful," the country's newest citizens rose to collect their official certificates of citizenship.
+After the oath, the Pledge of Allegiance, and a soulful rendition of "America the Beautiful," the country's newest citizens rose to collect their official certificates of citizenship.

 Fobert, the ceremony's supervisor, asked the crowd again how many countries they were all from.